 The War of 1812

 Now formally recognized as a new and independent nation, the United States set about getting its business in order.
-The Articles of Confederation which had originally governed the nation were replaced by the modern Constitution.
+The modern Constitution replaced the Articles of Confederation, which had originally governed the nation.
 George Washington was unanimously elected the first President of the United States.
-The capital city was moved from Philadelphia to New York City, then back to Philadelphia and finally to the newly created city of Washington, D.C. on the Potomac River.
+The capital city was moved from Philadelphia to New York City, then back to Philadelphia, and finally to the newly created city of Washington, D.C., on the Potomac River.

 By the turn of the century, Great Britain was again at war, this time with France, their longtime rival that had backed the Americans during the Revolution.
 Despite President Thomas Jefferson's care to maintain a sense of neutrality, both sides worried that American merchants were shipping supplies to the other.
 With this in mind, the British and French navies began stopping and searching American ships.

 The British Royal Navy was especially aggressive toward the Americans.
-Since under British law it was essentially impossible to discard one's status as a subject of the King, the Royal Navy viewed all Americans who had been born as British subjects citizens of its kingdom who were eligible to serve in its military.
+Since, under British law, it was essentially impossible to discard one's status as a subject of the King, the Royal Navy viewed all Americans born as British subjects and citizens of its kingdom eligible to serve in its military.
 Thus, British forces took to "impressing" American sailors, forcing them into the Royal Navy to fight for a King they no longer recognized as their own.

 Americans were outraged.
-Their dismay only grew after a series of highly public confrontations between British and American ships.
-Sometimes the Royal Navy was so bold as to stop American ships and impress American sailors within sight of the American shoreline.
+Their dismay grew after highly public confrontations between British and American ships.
+Sometimes the Royal Navy was bold enough to stop American ships and impress American sailors within sight of the American shoreline.

 By 1812, President James Madison decided the British had gone too far.
-On June 1st, he sent Congress a message detailing the offenses Great Britain had committed against the United States.
+On June 1, he sent Congress a message detailing Great Britain's offenses against the United States.
 After much debate and close votes in both the House and the Senate, Congress declared war on the British.
 The War of 1812 had begun.

-Despite its status as the national capital city, Washington at the time was little more than a small town.
-Having swept through DC easily, the British set their sights upon a far more desirable target: the major city and strategic port of Baltimore, Maryland.
+Despite its status as the national capital city, Washington was little more than a small town at the time.
+Having swept through D.C. easily, the British set their sights upon a far more desirable target: the major city and strategic port of Baltimore, Maryland.